top of page

 Peter Yeomans, Ph.D., M.Ed.

 In my private practice and over my 15 years as a VA clinical psychologist, I have provided therapy to countless civilians and veterans struggling with the effects of traumatic experiences or other major life events.
 Some were also struggling with addiction.
 I am well versed in the most effective psychotherapy models for PTSD, anxiety, depression, and substance use.
-I use a humanistic and strengths-based approach in which psychological distress may be seen as a marker of conscience and of moral values, rather than only as a psychological problem in need of “treatment.”

 Clinical Training